On two families of Nekrasov-Okounkov type formulas: Proof of the first family of Nekrasov--Okounkov type formulas

 $\Box$

 \begin{cor} We assume $|Q|<1$, then

 where

-\end{cor} {\bf Proof:} Apply Lemma \ref{lem:mu,g-Qg+ ep,mu^t} to the $L=2N$ case. $\Box$ \\\
+\end{cor} {\bf Proof:} Apply Lemma \ref{lem:mu,g-Qg+ ep,mu^t} to the case $L=2N$. $\Box$ \\\

-We will show that both of the two sides of equation \eqref{eqn:main} are equal to the partition function $Z_N$ (defined in equation \eqref{eqn:def Z_N}) up to a multiplication factor $\prod_{i=1}^N M(Q_{1,i};q)$ in the following two Propositions \ref{pro:Z_N as inf prod} and \ref{pro:Z_N as inf sum}.
-Then Theorem \ref{thm:main} is a direct corollary of them.
+We will show that both of the two sides of equation \eqref{eqn:main} are equal to the partition function $Z_N$ (defined in equation \eqref{eqn:def Z_N}) up to a multiplicative factor $\prod_{i=1}^N M(Q_{1,i};q)$ in the following two Propositions \ref{pro:Z_N as inf prod} and \ref{pro:Z_N as inf sum}.
+Then Theorem \ref{thm:main} follows directly from them.